Antibody Validation Strategies: CiteAb introductory guides

 How are antibody validation tagged protein strategies done in practice?

-To carry out validation with a tagged protein, you would express your target with an affinity or fluorescent tag and measure the signal produced by an anti-tag antibody, alongside your test antibody against the same untagged protein.
+To carry out validation with a tagged protein, you would express your target with an affinity or fluorescent tag and measure the signal produced by an anti-tag antibody.
+This would be measured alongside your test antibody against the same untagged protein.
 If overlapping signals are observed, this can give some evidence that your test antibody is specific.

 While this method is selective for your target, it is not the most specific of the five pillars.
 When using recombinant techniques, protein expression can often be higher than endogenous levels.
-This can give you confidence that if your antibody is binding your target over closely related family members, selectivity is high.
+This can give you confidence that if your antibody is binding your target over closely related family members.
 On the flipside, you don’t have as much evidence that your antibody will be specific to your target at lower levels of endogenous expression.

 Validation using Mass Spectrometry